patternlang/pattern-lang/docs/index.md

         // Validity requires there be only two parameters, one for -Filename
         // and one for -Action
         Const hasValidParameters =
-            // The Find and Exclude methods will project over any collection passed as the first argument parameters.Find(_validParameters, CompareType.Equals).Length == _validParameters.Length
+            // The Filter and Exclude methods will project over any collection passed as the first argument parameters.Filter(_validParameters, CompareType.Equals).Length == _validParameters.Length
             && parameters.Exclude(_validParameters, CompareType.Equals).Length == 0

         // Match is used to compare values, whether they are atomic or a collection.